DavidCPorter/janus-framework/README.md

 JANUS is a framework to orchestrate, manage, and execute cloud-native benchmarking experiments.

 Open source cloud-native development has become a double edge sword.
 Cherry picking services for domain-specific architectures makes enterprise development swift and powerful.
 However, the vast number of services in the open source ecosystem can leave engineers paralyzed by choice.
-Moreover, each service can be configured and operated in any number of infinite states, exponentially increasing the complexity of conducting a fair evaluation (x systems * y configurations * z evaluations).
+A prudent engineer would conduct a fair evaluation of these architectures before making an investment.
+One key type of evaluation is performance benchmarking.
+Benchmarking is often a fickle task, requiring each service to be configured and operated in any number of infinite states.
+This quickly becomes unrealistic as you expand the scope of systems to evaluate since the complexity of conducting a fair evaluation reduces to (x systems * y configurations * z evaluations).

 JANUS simplifies this approach with a generalized framework to orchestrate, manage, and execute experiments across a variety of system configurations and deployments.

 ### Architecture Overview

-Out of the box, JANUS provides a management plane and control program for building, deploying, and executing a benchmarking experiment.
-Fig1 highlights the LOCAL operations and indicates REMOTE operations are delegated via ANSIBLE.
+JANUS provides a management plane and control program for building, deploying, and executing a benchmarking experiment.
 The Management Plane prepares the orchestration of various deployments.
 Control program generates execution graphs and orchestrates the experiment.

 ![fig_1](./utils/img/janus_architecture.png)

 An important design goal of JANUS was maintaining an abstract view of the modules that make up a system's architecture.
 Users can adapt their systems to JANUS easily with a familiar syntax and simple interface.
-There are 5 categories of modules users can plug into JANUS:
+Modules can be created and plugged into JANUS in one of 5 layers:

 1) `ENV` environment running the software
 2) `SERVICES` core features of the cloud-native system